mantidproject/www.mantidproject.org/source/installation/index.rst

 Latest Release
 ##############
-There are three ways to create and manage a Conda environment: using Mambaforge, Miniforge, or Anaconda.
-It is recommended to use Mambaforge as it's faster and better at resolving dependencies.
+It is recommended to use Mambaforge to create and manage a Conda environment for Mantid.
+Using mamba is preferable over conda as it's faster and better at resolving dependencies.

-Then, to install Mantid into a new Conda environment use these options:
+To install Mantid into a new Conda environment use these options:

 - `-n` to specify the name of your new environment
 - `-c` to add the 'mantid' Conda channel